Ollie1o1/crypto_mathbot/README.md

 - **Trades**: 1322

 ### 4. Live Trading
-Run the main bot to start the training and execution loop:
+Run the main bot to start the execution loop:
 ```bash
 python main.py
 ```
+- The bot will **automatically load** `models/optimized_model.json` if it exists (Recommended).
-- The bot will first fetch 1000 candles to train the model.
+- If no model is found, it will fetch 1000 candles and train a new one from scratch.
-- It will then check the market every 60 seconds.
+- It scans the market every 60 seconds.